francois-rozet/dawgz/README.md

 Currently, `dawgz.schedule` only supports two backends: `local` and `slurm`.

-* `local` schedules locally the submitted jobs by waiting asynchronously for dependencies to finish before submitting each job.
+* `local` schedules locally the jobs by waiting asynchronously for dependencies to finish before submitting each job.
 It does not take the required resources into account.
 * `slurm` submits the jobs to the Slurm workload manager by generating automatically the `sbatch` submission scripts.

 ## Contributing